King of Kings: The Early Years: Game 2: Flight to Egypt

 In this game, the player takes the vantage point of Joseph, Mary, and baby Jesus traveling to Egypt for safety from King Herod.
 The background music consists of the carol "Go Tell It on the Mountain".

 The game controls and feel are very similar to "The Wise Men", but instead of a camel, the player controls a donkey, and the attack is a kick from the donkey.
 The course spirals up and is completed once the player reaches the top.

 Game 3: Jesus and the Temple

 This game alludes to the story which Jesus is left behind at the Temple in Jerusalem at the age of 12.
 The player takes the vantage point of Joseph, who is traveling to Jerusalem to find Jesus.
 The background music consists of the carol "What Child Is This?", a.k.a.
 "Greensleeves".

 The character is controlled in a side-scrolling manner, though in this game the player has more control over how high and low he can travel.
-The player controls Joseph instead of an animal this time, and the level is completed when Joseph reaches the right-most side of the course.
+The player controls Saint Joseph instead of an animal this time, and the level is completed when Joseph reaches the right-most side of the course.